 When you embark on your teeth-whitening journey, your dentist will use a teeth-whitening shade guide to help you pick the right shade for your smile.
 Here, our Surrey dentists explain how this guide is used in treatment planning.

 As we age our teeth can get darker.
-This can be due to general wear and tear or lifestyle factors including certain medications or the regular consumption of things like tobacco or dark coloured beverages such as soda, coffee, or red wine.
+This can be due to general wear and tear or lifestyle factors including certain medications or the regular consumption of tobacco or dark-coloured beverages such as soda, coffee, or red wine.

-If you're considering whitening your smile, our professional teeth whitening services may be right for you.
+Our professional teeth whitening services may be right for you if you're considering whitening your smile.
 Below we explain a little more about how a teeth whitening shade guide can be used to help pick the optimal colour for your smile.

 Teeth Whitening Shade Assessment

 To begin the teeth whitening process, your dentist will assess the shade of your smile using a shade guide.